WHENet: Real-time Fine-Grained Estimation for Wide Range Head Pose: Our Method

 We tested different classification losses and chose a sigmoid activation with binary cross-entropy for $\mathcal{L}_{cls}$.
 This differs from~\cite{ruiz2018fine} and shows marginally improved accuracy for the full-range task but is mentioned primarily for reproducibility.

 As in~\cite{ruiz2018fine} we predict output angles from the bin logits by applying softmax to obtain bin probabilities and take an expectation of the result for each of yaw, pitch and roll:

 Here $p_i$ is the probability of the i'th bin, $3$ is the bin width in degrees and $N$ is the bin-count of either $120$ (yaw) or $66$ (pitch and roll).
-The the subtracted term shifts bin indices to bin centers.
+The subtracted term shifts bin indices to bin centres.

 In~\cite{ruiz2018fine}, a mean squared error (MSE) loss was used for regression which was sufficient for the limited range of yaws that were targeted.
-However, on the full-range task, this loss leads to erratic behavior for subjects with absolute yaws exceeding $150^\circ$.
+However, on the full-range task, this loss leads to erratic behaviour for subjects with absolute yaws exceeding $150^\circ$.
 This is illustrated in Figure~\ref{fig:wrapped_loss} and is due to $\pm180^\circ$ having wildly different angles for the same pose.

 To prevent this, we define a {\em wrapped loss} (see Figure~\ref{fig:wrapped_loss}) that avoids this behavior.
 Rather than penalizing angle directly, it penalizes the minimal rotation angle that is needed to align each yaw prediction with its corresponding dataset annotation: